 Truly effective product testing requires extensive and ongoing effort; outsourcing this work to an external provider takes a huge burden of responsibility off your team(s).
 It also ensures there’s no drop in quality: there’s no “other work” to be done which might take precedence.

-What the internal team members do have is an intimate knowledge of the product and its uses.
-They might give direction on which aspects of the product to review, or lead the testers through the motions during testing.
+What internal team members do have is an intimate knowledge of the product and its uses, which provides clarity and value to internal market research.
+Team members may give directions on which aspects of the product to review or lead subjects through testing protocols.

 Marketing Research